 Taking the kids to the movies over the holiday break is a traditon for our family.
 Once my daughters heard Hugh Jackman singing on YouTube, they were begging to see The Greatest Showman.
 Since it was a PG movie, we decided to go for it and took the whole family.
 But was The Greatest Showman suitable for children?
-Here is my The Greatest Showman Review for Parents.
+Here is my The Greatest Showman Parent Movie Review.
 Affiliate links are included in this post.

 My youngest daughter is particularly dramatic.
 She loves to dance and sing and essentially act silly whenever she can.